 Unclear manuscript preparation instructions

-There’s nothing that frustrates authors more than not being able to find straight guidelines on how to prepare a manuscript submission.
-Among common sources of frustration are having to hunt for manuscript formatting guidelines on a journal’s website only to find scattered information, struggling to visualize and follow written formatting instructions, and encountering conflicting information within journal instructions.
+There’s nothing that frustrates authors more than not being able to find straightforward guidelines on how to prepare a manuscript.
+Among common sources of frustration are having to hunt for submission formatting guidelines on a journal’s website, struggling to visualize and follow densely written formatting instructions, and encountering conflicting information within journal instructions.
 The more scattered or complex your manuscript formatting guidelines are the more likely authors will be to question the information provided in them.
-This could turn away authors from submitting to your journal or result in unnecessary email chains between your editors and authors who are trying to get answers to questions they can’t easily find on your website.
+This could turn away authors from submitting to your journal or result in unnecessary email chains between your editors and authors who are trying to get answers to questions that they can’t easily find on your website.

 Journals should aim to make their manuscript guidelines easily accessible and digestible, ideally including formatting examples where possible to alleviate areas of confusion and help authors feel confident that they’re preparing their manuscript in the proper way.
 Among best practices journals should follow are:

-Of course, even with the most well-thought-out instructions, some authors will still have questions about manuscript preparation.
+Of course, even with the most well-thought-out submission guidelines, some authors will still have questions about manuscript preparation.
 Your journal website should include clear instructions for contacting your editors so authors know they have a place to go when in doubt.
-Ideally, include a person’s contact information on your website instead of just a link to a generic contact form or journal email.
-Authors want to know that their emails are going to real people, not into the void!

 Clunky submission experiences

 When an author submits their manuscript to your journal, they’re “making the fall” so to speak.
 Once they hit that submit button they want assurance that their paper will be caught by your editorial team and processed efficiently.
-One of the worst questions for an author to be left with after submitting their manuscript is - “did the journal actually get my paper?”
-Unfortunately, many submission systems leave authors wondering this.
+So, it’s critical to consider the author experience when selecting an editorial management system.

-Authors’ trust in your submission system can get tested pretty early on, particularly if they find the submission account set up process unclear or if they experience hiccups while processing their submission.
-If authors can’t figure out how to use your submission system or if it’s tripping up and causing authors to lose their work and have to redo it, then you’re not making a good first impression on authors or earning their trust.
+Authors’ trust in your submission system can get tested pretty early on, particularly if they find the account setup process difficult or if they experience hiccups while submitting their manuscript.
+If authors can’t figure out how to use your submission system or if it’s prone to errors and causing authors to lose their work, then you’re not making a good first impression.

 Another common source of anxiety for authors is when journals use submission systems that don’t allow for human interaction.
 Journals that use submission systems that only use automated emails without a mechanism for one-to-one communication can be highly frustrating for all actors involved, with editors having to send automated emails and then later sift through a journal email inbox to look for responses from authors.
 In this scenario, author emails can fall through the cracks, and when emails go unanswered it puts a bad taste in authors’ mouths making them question if any emails they send will be seen at all.

-Building in points in the submission and peer review process to send personal communication can help assuage authors’ concerns that their emails may be going into a void and to assure authors that any automated updates they receive are in fact accurately reflecting your journals’ workflow.
-Editors sending simple updates after authors take an action, like saying “Thank you for making these revisions your manuscript will now go through a final round of peer review” can go a long way to assure authors that their submission is moving along.
+Building in points where editors send personal follow-ups throughout the peer review process can help assuage authors’ concerns that their emails may be going into a void and assure authors that any automated updates they receive accurately reflect your real-time workflow.
+Editors sending simple updates after authors take an action, like saying “Thank you for making these revisions, your manuscript will now go through a final round of peer review,” can go a long way to assure authors that their submission is moving along.
 Ideally, journal editors should be able to do this right from their peer review system.
-For example, Scholastica has a Discussions feature that editors and authors can use to easily communicate with each other right in the system.
+For example, Scholastica’s peer review software includes a Discussions feature that editors and authors can use to easily communicate within the system.

 Unnecessary bottlenecks between peer review and publication